EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-2.md

 target = 'versicolor'
 ```

-Let first examine the weighted Gini of all splits output by `gini_all_splits.`
+Let's first examine the weighted Gini of all splits output by `gini_all_splits.`

 ```python
 # get split impurity for all features and thresholds values